James A. Miller (biochemist): Biography

 Miller graduated high school in 1933 and due to the Depression, financing a college education would be difficult.
 For two years, he worked in the welding shop of a steel mill.
 He used the money to pay for his first year of classes at the University of Pittsburgh.

-Career

-The Millers research showed that carcinogens “had to be metabolized and undergo enzymatic transformation in order to cause cancer.
-The first evidence that metabolized carcinogens can modify tissue components, such as nucleic acids and proteins, came from this work.”
+The Millers research showed that carcinogens "had to be metabolized and undergo enzymatic transformation in order to cause cancer.
+The first evidence that metabolized carcinogens can modify tissue components, such as nucleic acids and proteins, came from this work."